aimagician/bitpaymagic/README.md

 php artisan vendor:publish
 ```

-This will create in config/bitpaymagic.php a config file.
+This will create in config folder a "bitpaymagic.php" config file.
 Config file uses a .env variables.
 Update .env file with these keys.

 ```bash